 More than anything, Joey learned to think like a leadapreneur allowing her to enhance her current work performance and training her mind to strategise even at the stage of ideation and if given a chance, Joey is ever ready to scale up and acquire new knowledge if it means new adventure.

-Congratulations Joey in becoming a Star of the Accelerator!
+Congratulations Joey for becoming a Champion of the Accelerator!